Din-BL/Mardi-Gras/README.md

-So, I created a front-end project based on the Mardi Gras carnival using HTML, CSS, JS, Sass, Figma, and Bootstrap.
+I created a front-end project based on the Mardi Gras carnival using HTML, CSS, JS, Sass, Figma, and Bootstrap.
 I wanted to capture the festive spirit and excitement of the carnival through my website, and I'm really proud of how it turned out.

 To start, I used HTML to create the basic structure of the website.
 Then, I used CSS and Sass to add vibrant colors, festive typography, and intricate graphics, giving it a unique and engaging look.
 I also used animation to make the elements on the page come alive and keep visitors engaged.